hhu-swarm/essentials/posix/README.md

 git push
 ```

-base command with a `subcommand` and a argument:
+base command with a `subcommand` and an argument:
 ```
 git add <path>
 ```